-In November 2023, the board conducted a public meeting on the State Water Resources Management System (SWRMS) projects.
-The board adopted Resolution #2023-114 recommending that all current projects be retained on the SWRMS list and the addition of the Dakota Mainstem Regional Water System study to the SWRMS list.
-The board also adopted Resolution #2023-115 providing its recommendations to the Governor and the Legislature for the Water and Environment Fund (WEF) and WEF subfunds fiscal year 2025 appropriation levels.
+In November 2024, the board conducted a public meeting on the State Water Resources Management System (SWRMS) projects.
+The board adopted Resolution #2024-146 recommending that all current projects be retained on the SWRMS list.
+The board also adopted Resolution #2024-147 providing its recommendations to the Governor and the Legislature for the Water and Environment Fund (WEF) and WEF subfunds and state fiscal year 2026 appropriation levels.
 A summary of the board's recommendations are below.
 Full resolutions are in Appendix B.